An Informative Q&A with Jeff Trimmer

 What is your background and what’s interesting to you about this approach?

 Jeff: My graduate work focused on human metabolism, with an emphasis on understanding how metabolic processes adapt to environmental stresses, including diet, altitude and exercise.
 This steered me towards working on metabolic diseases such as type 2 diabetes when I joined the pharma industry.
-I’m excited about my current work as it has provided an opportunity to learn about new disease indications such as ALS and Parkinson’s disease and contribute to developing a therapeutic approach to treating those diseases that has not been attempted previously.
+I’m excited about my current work as it has provided an opportunity to learn about new disease indications such as Parkinson’s disease and contribute to developing a therapeutic approach to treating those diseases that has not been attempted previously.
 PTC is a clear leader in the field–on the cutting edge of understanding the role of ferroptosis in neurodegenerative disease.

 Can you describe our team working on this platform?